Rosebud - by Emily Wessel

 approximately 60” across by 30” long.
 The pattern is

-(sample shown in Sweet Georgia Cashsilk Lace in ‘china doll’)
+(sample shown in Sweet Georgia Cashsilk Fine in ‘china doll’)